Setting up your voice service provider

-If you are subscribing to Bria Teams, you already have Team Voice account configured for making calls between team members.
+If you are subscribing to Bria Teams, you already have a Team Voice account configured for making calls between team members.
 Read this topic if you already have a voice service or PBX that your team has been using and you want to use that with Bria to call non-team members.
 Enter information about your voice service provider on Bria Portal.
 It appears as a second voice account for your team members to make calls, in addition to the pre-configured Team Voice account.

-Getting the information
+Get the information

 Your service provider or IT department can give you all the details you need to add SIP or ITSP information to your Bria Portal.
 Contact your service provider for the list of settings.

 The information you need consists of two parts: the server information that is shared among all users (such as a SIP server URL), and the user-specific information such as user account and password.